intact-square/feedback-form-angular/README.md

 ## 28. Complex/Custom Validators
 Show error message if customer has a Washing Machine product and tries to choose Proper Installation option

+## 29. Disabling submit button if form is not valid